isomerpages/moe-cedargirlssec/_cca/Sports/Table Tennis.md

 <img style="width:100%" height="auto" width="100%" src="/images/sports5.png">
 </div>
 <p><strong>ABOUT</strong>
-<br>The Cedar Table Tennis team aims to instill discipline, resilience and
+<br>The Table Tennis team balances competitive success with personal growth
-sportsmanship in every player.
-The players seek to play their best at every competition.
-The team did their school proud which is a testament to their strong desire to remain at the top of the game, through their strong commitment to their rigorous training.
-As members of the Table Tennis team, the students certainly have the opportunity to develop a persevering spirit and a resilient character, and to bring glory to the school.</p>
+and a strong team spirit.
+We strive to instill discipline, resilience, and sportsmanship in every player, encouraging each other to meet challenges with confidence.
+Through consistent training with dedication, our members continually improve their skills.
+This commitment builds resilient character, fosters deep camaraderie and creates lasting friendships beyond the table.</p>
+<p></p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>